fiolj/sparta/doc/global.rst

 The *surfs* keyword
   determines what kind of surface elements SPARTA uses and how they are distributed across processors.
 Possible values are *explicit*, *explicit/distributed*, and *implicit*.

-  See the :ref:`Howto 6.13<howto-implicit-surface>` section of the manual for an explantion of explicit versus implicit surfaces.
+  See the :numref:`howto-surface-elements` for an explanation of explicit versus implicit surfaces.
 The distributed option can be important for models with huge numbers of surface elements.
 Each processor stores copies of only the surfaces that overlap grid cells it owns or has ghost copies of.
 Implicit surfaces are always distributed.

   The *explicit* setting is the default and means each processor stores a copy of all the defined surface elements.
 Note that a surface element requires about 100 bytes of storage, so storing a million on a single processor requires about 100 MBytes.